 If you find a tick on you and develop cold/flu symptoms or find a rash develops it is precautionary to tell your doctor.
 Dogs can be prevented from getting ticks by using drops supplied in pet shops or vets.
 Leaflets are available from Bushy Park Office or contact NHS 111 Service or see their website.

-For more bird news check out Tony's Regent's Park Birds blog (it also covers Bushy Park).
+For more bird news check out The Regent's Park Birds Blog it also covers Bushy Park.
+By Tony Duckett

 The new bog garden near the Gunnera Glade entrance is worth looking at especially Gunnera manicata which is particularly spectacular.

 Grass is being cut at a higher level in areas of heavy usage to help keep it green as well as protecting it against the strength of the sun.
 All spring flowering bulbs are dying back – the grass is left uncut to allow the goodness to go back into the bulbs.